USDepartmentofLabor/ui-claimant-experience-pilot/README.md

 (.venv) % make build
 ```

-and if your Django app is running, it's available at http://sandbox.ui.dol.gov:8004/claimant/.
+If your Django app is running, it's available at http://sandbox.ui.dol.gov:8004/claimant/.
+Note that the Django-served React app is the production version and doesn't live-update as the source code is updated.

 ### HTTPS